-While unaware of any formal prohibition on the use of operational dashboard cameras at the U.S./Canada border, there are occasional reports of drivers encountering delays and questionings by U.S. Customs and Border Protection (CBP) when crossing the U.S. border from Canada while using operational dashboard camera.
+While Samsara is unaware of any formal prohibition on the use of operational dashboard cameras at the U.S./Canada border, there are occasional reports of drivers encountering delays and questionings by U.S. Customs and Border Protection (CBP) when crossing the U.S. border from Canada while using operational dashboard camera.

-When crossing into the U.S. from Canada - Drivers should be prepared to disconnect or cover the lens of their dash cam if requested by a border patrol officer.
+When crossing into the U.S. from Canada, Drivers should be prepared to disconnect or cover the lens of their dash cam if requested by a border patrol officer.

 The Canadian counterpart to the CBP, the Canada Border Services Agency, has reportedly confirmed that there is no prohibition on dash cams at Canadian border crossing facilities.